 Transmissions are sealed and do not consume transmission fluid.
 When the fluid is low, look for a leaking transmission pan gasket, axle, or pump seal.

 Pieces of black particles in the fluid indicate slipping friction materials.
 Worn and damaged metal parts result in silvery metal pieces in the fluid.
-If the fluid's pink and milky, it's become mixed with coolant in the transmission fluid cooler located inside the radiator.
+If the fluid on the stick is pink and milky, coolant has seeped into the transmission cooler and mixed with the transmission fluid.